Aircraft in fiction: F-104 Starfighter

 Gen. Charles "Chuck" Yeager's 10 December 1963 flying accident during a test flight in a modified rocket-boosted Lockheed NF-104A Starfighter was featured in The Right Stuff motion picture.
 The aircraft used for filming was a standard German Luftwaffe F-104G, flying with its wingtip fuel tanks removed; it otherwise lacked any of the NF-104A's modifications, most visibly the rocket engine pod at the base of the vertical stabilizer.

 The F-104 is featured heavily in the 1964 film The Starfighters, directed by Will Zens and starring future US Congressman Bob Dornan.
 The film later appeared on the Comedy Central series Mystery Science Theater 3000 as the subject of episode #612.

 An F-104 Starfighter flown by Captain John Christopher, USAF, intercepts the USS Enterprise after the ship is thrown back in time by an encounter with a previously unmapped "black star" in Star Trek first-season episode 1/19, "Tomorrow Is Yesterday", as the starship is struggling to climb out of Earth's atmosphere over Omaha, Nebraska.

 Footage of an F-104 featured in the opening scenes of the science-fiction motion picture The Bamboo Saucer (1968), playing the role of an experimental jet called the "X-109" whose pilot Fred Norwood (John Ericson) encounters a UFO while carrying out a test flight.

 An F-104 made regular appearances on the 1960s television sitcom I Dream of Jeannie.
 Leading man Major Anthony Nelson (Larry Hagman), a pilot in the US Air Force, was often to be seen landing and climbing out of the cockpit of an F-104A.
-That particular aircraft – 56-817 – later became part of the collection of the Pacific Aviation Museum on Ford Island, Oahu, Hawaii.

-Captain Lockheed and the Starfighters is a 1974 satirical concept album by Robert Calvert and others, telling a fictionalized tale of the F-104G's acquisition by and service with the German Air Force.
-The album included tracks with names such as "the Widowmaker" and "Catch a Falling Starfighter".
+That particular aircraft (56-817) later became part of the collection of the Pacific Aviation Museum on Ford Island, Oahu, Hawaii.Captain Lockheed and the Starfighters is a 1974 satirical concept album by Robert Calvert and others, telling a fictionalized tale of the F-104G's acquisition by and service with the German Air Force.
+The album included tracks with names such as "The Widowmaker" and "Catch a Falling Starfighter".

+F-111 Aardvark

+In the climax of the 1982 film Turkey Shoot, several RAAF F-111 and Mirage III fighter-bombers are used to quell a prison revolt.

 F-117 Nighthawk

 The Lockheed F-117 Nighthawk was the subject of the 1991 MicroProse game F-117A Nighthawk Stealth Fighter 2.0 and the 1993 Sega Mega Drive-exclusive F-117 Night Storm.

 The plane also appeared in the 1996 action movie Executive Decision starring Kurt Russell, Steven Seagal, Halle Berry, John Leguizamo, Oliver Platt, Joe Morton, David Suchet, and B.D.
 Wong.
-In this movie, the plane is called an experimental "Remora F117x" aircraft and capable of carrying passengers and transferring them in-flight onto another aircraft.
+In this movie, the plane is called an experimental "Remora F117x" aircraft and is capable of carrying passengers and transferring them in-flight onto another aircraft.

+In 2005, the fourth season of 24 featured an episode in which a terrorist hijacks an F-117A and uses it to shoot down Air Force One.